mulugetatesfaw/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that prints the absolute path name of the current working directory
+display the content of your current working directory files in long format